Self-shadowing: Shadow volume

 Shadow volume is one way that self-shadowing can be used in a 3D image or scene.
 The method basically makes a 3D object occupy an enclosed volume in a scene where a shadow is being cast.
 This allows the renderer, or shader, to perform an analysis on whether or not the point or pixel is inside a shadowed area.
 This eventually allows the program to determine how the object will be lit.

 Shadow Maps

-3D shadow mapping is another method which creates approximate shadows from a set position to create very diffuse shadows that may not be entirely accurate.
+3D shadow mapping renders the scene from the light source's point of view to store a depth map, then compares each visible point in the camera view against that light-space depth to determine whether it is shadowed.
+Standard shadow maps are prone to false self-shadowing because samples in the camera view and light view do not align exactly; this is usually mitigated with a depth bias, but too much bias can displace the shadow boundary.

 Radiosity Normal Mapping

-Chris Green of Valve, a video game maker, says that bump map data is derived from geometric descriptions of the objects surface significant lighting cues due to lighting occlusion by surface details are not calculated.
+Chris Green of Valve, a video game maker, says that bump map data is derived from geometric descriptions of the object's surface but significant lighting cues due to lighting occlusion by surface details is not calculated.
 A common fix is to use an additional texture channel to create an ambient occlusion field.
 This only provides a darkening effect that is not connected to the direction of the light source on acting on the surface.